krishang118/Social-Networking-Platform/README.md

    npm install yarn
    yarn
    ```
-   If `yarn` is not installed, you can install it with `npm install -g yarn`.
+   If `yarn` is not installed, it can be installed with `npm install -g yarn`.
 5. Change directory to `client`:
    ```bash
    cd ../client